RosterElf Logo

 Plan for functions

-Maintain casual pool for weddings and events.
+Maintain casual pool for events.

 Track by department

-Monitor labour costs by department against revenue.
+Monitor labour costs by department.

 Stagger meal breaks